 Michele studied Biomedical Engineering at Politecnico di Milano, Italy and obtained a PhD in Strucural Engineering from the same institute in 2015.
-In 2017 he obtained a Marie Curie Fellowship and joined the Wickström lab at the Max Planck Institute.
+In 2017 he obtained a Marie Curie Fellowship and joined the Wickström lab.
 Michele uses a combination of experimental and theoretica approaches to understand how mechanical forces are sensed by the nucleus and how the nucleus responds to mechanical stress to protect the genome.

 Irene holds a MSc in Biochemistry and a Phd in Medicine.
 She obtained her PhD in Translational Cancer Biology Research Program at University of Helsinki where she worked with Docent Marko Hyytiäinen and Prof. Jorma Keski-Oja.
 Her work focused on understanding cancer cell invasion using human brain cancer as a model.
 She investigated how cancer cell identity and polarity of the invasive sprouts are regulated by netrin signaling.
 After graduating she did a short postdoc in the group of Prof. Pirjo Laakkonen where she set up glioma angiogenesis models.
 In 2018 she joined the Wickström lab where her research interests lie in studying intercellular communication in a developmental context.
 She is aiming to resolve how biomechanics and interactions between different cell types coordinate the growth and cell fate in developing hair follicles.
 Outside the lab Irene is dancer at heart, excited golfer and curious traveller.